Strong asymptotic of Cauchy biorthogonal polynomials and orthogonal polynomials with varying measure: Introduction

 \subsection{Orthogonal polynomials with varying measures}

 Let $\Delta = [a,b] \subset \R$.
 Consider a sequence $(\D \mu_n/w_{2n})_{n\geq 0}$ where $\mu_n$ is a finite positive Borel measure supported on $\Delta$ and $w_{2n}$ is a polynomial with real coefficients, $\deg w_{2n}=i_n\leq 2n$, whose zeros $(x_{2n,i})_{i=2n-i_n+1}^{2n}$ lie in $\C \setminus \Delta$.
 This is called a sequence of varying measures.
-Let $Q_n(x) = x^n+\cdots$ be the $n$-th monic orthogonal polynomial satisfying
+Let $L_n(x) = x^n+\cdots$ be the $n$-th monic orthogonal polynomial satisfying

-The sequence $(Q_n)_{n \geq 0}$ is called the sequence of monic polynomials with respect to the given varying measures.
+The sequence $(L_n)_{n \geq 0}$ is called the sequence of monic orthogonal polynomials with respect to the given varying measures.
 A common normalization is to take

-and define $q_n(x):=\tau_n Q_n(x)$ as the orthonormal polynomial of degree $n$.
+and define $l_n(x):=\tau_n L_n(x)$ as the orthonormal polynomial of degree $n$.

 In the context of multipoint Pad\'e and Hermite-Pad\'e approximation, orthogonal polynomials with respect to varying measures arise naturally (see, for example, \cite{sasha, BSW, buslop, GRS, lago89}).
-Depending on the type of asymptotic one wishes to obtain for the sequence $(Q_n)_{n\geq0}$ (or $(q_n)_{n\geq0}$), some conditions must be imposed on the varying measures.
-Combinations of the following ones are appropriate in our case. \begin{itemize} \item[i)] There exists a finite positive Borel measure supported on $\Delta$ such that $\lim_{n}\mu_n = \mu$ in the weak star topology of measures, $\mu' > 0$ a.e. on $\Delta$, and
+Depending on the type of asymptotic one wishes to obtain for the sequence $(L_n)_{n\geq0}$ (or $(l_n)_{n\geq0}$), some conditions must be imposed on the varying measures.
+Combinations of the following ones are appropriate in the present paper. \begin{itemize} \item[i)] There exists a finite positive Borel measure $\mu$ supported on $\Delta$ such that $\lim_{n} \mu_n = \mu$ in the weak star topology of measures, whose absolutely continuous part satisfies $\mu' > 0$ a.e. on $\Delta$, and

 \item[ii)] The measure $\mu$ satisfies Szeg\H{o}'s condition on $\Delta$; that is,

 and